Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Discussion and Future Work

 The idea of using parallel observing for the IFC-S and WFC must also be considered.
 Parallel observing would allow {\it WFIRST} to operate both the WFC and IFC-S at the same time.
-Preliminary calculations suggest that given the 0.477~deg offset from the IFC-S to the center of the WFC, and a random angle, the fraction of random parallel fields that fall into what would be considered the deep SN field is $\sim$72$\%$.
-Examining the fraction of observations that hit a particular spot within the field we find that 1 in 19 IFC-S observations will hit a central deep field spot, while only $\sim$1 in 105 will hit in the corner.
-Taking the number of SN~Ia reported in the SDT report for $z > 0.8$ (1215), each of which have 9 IFC observations, which are then divided by the 146 visits to give $\sim$75 IFC-S observations in the field per visit.
-This means that on average $\sim$4 WFC parallel observation of a given SN occur in the center of the deep field, and an image is taken every 1.4 visits in the corners of the field.
-Thus by virtue of the huge number of IFC-S observations, the WFC imaging fields will be almost completely covered.
-Note that this thought experiment ignores the possibility of selecting particular roll angles or the likely correlations between angles for a given SN.
-This means that there will most likely be a higher cadence for some SNe than others.
-Future work will include the use of parallel fields within our simulations.
+Preliminary calculations suggest that given the huge number of IFC-S observations, the WFC imaging fields will be almost completely covered.
+However, within this basic calculation we have ignored the possibility of selecting particular roll angles, or the likely correlations between angles for a given SN.
+This means that there will be different cadences for each SN, and thus patchy and incomplete imaging of that SN.

-There are additional calibration issues for the WFC and IFC-S that need to be taken into consideration when examining systematic uncertainties.
-Required instrumental characterizations include persistence, flat-fields, astrometric mapping of detector to the sky, out-of-band stray light, etc. Initial assessments show that these calibration uncertainties are all second-order systematics that are significantly below the ones included in our current analysis, but will be reviewed in future analyses.
+{\red A WFC imaging-focused survey which utilizes parallelization to obtain IFC-S spectra during deep $H$ or $F$-band observations (required to obtain SNe at high $z$ with ${\rm SNR} \geq 10$) could, however, be an important hybrid strategy.
+Obtaining even a small fraction (10--15\%) of SN~Ia spectra may provide data vital to the analysis; such as improving the underlying SALT2 SED model, {\red obtaining detailed information about the host-galaxy environment, allowing characterization of systematic effects like population drift, and helping us to potentially explore the effects of unknown systematics.} Future work will include the use of parallel fields within our simulations and the creation of such hybrid strategies.}